 I get asked this question a lot by my readers from across the pond where water bathing is more common.
 In the UK we make our jams by potting up hot jam into hot sterilized jars.

 The sugar will preserve the jam for years and is best stored in a cool, dark, dry place.
-However, for best colour and flavour it’s best to eat within the first 12 months.
+However, for optimum colour and flavour, it’s best to eat within the first 12 months.
 So the answer is yes.

 How long will the jam keep once opened?